Orcs Must Die! 2

 Orcs Must Die!
-2 is a trap based action-tower defense video game that Robot Entertainment developed as the follow-up to the original Orcs Must Die!, with Microsoft Game Studios publishing the sequel for Microsoft Windows on July 30, 2012 in the United States.
-On April 2, 2012, Microsoft announced the development of Orcs Must Die!
-2 at the Penny Arcade Expo in Boston (PAX East), with their emphasis on co-operative gameplay as the principal addition over the original.
+2 is a trap based action-tower defense video game developed by Robot Entertainment as the follow-up to the original Orcs Must Die!, with Microsoft Game Studios publishing the sequel for Microsoft Windows on July 30, 2012 in the United States.
+The game has emphasis on co-operative gameplay as the principal addition over the original.

 Gameplay

 Like its predecessor, Orcs Must Die!
 2 is a variation on a tower defense game.
-As either the War Mage or Sorceress in the campaign mode, the player must attempt to defend one or more Rifts (Up To 3) from an onslaught of orc armies that emerge from one or more doors in a given level.
+As either the War Mage or Sorceress in the campaign mode, the player must attempt to defend one or more Rifts (up to 3) from an onslaught of orc armies that emerge from one or more doors in a given level.
 The orc armies arrive in waves, between which the player is given time to recover and place additional traps; except for Nightmare difficulty, roughly every three waves includes a longer respite that lets the player determine when to release the next wave.

 To defeat the orcs, the player selects a number of traps, spells, and equipment from their Spellbook (up to ten in single player modes).
 Placing traps can be done at any time, but costs a certain amount of in-game currency to do so; this money is either given at the start of the level and as bonuses between level, for killing orcs, or as coins that can be picked up by the player.
 Traps can also be sold back but only during breaks between waves.
 Traps include those that are placed on ground, wall, or ceiling, which typically activate once and then require a short reset period before they are ready again; traps can also include Guardians, creatures that will act on their own like archers or knights, who can be injured and knocked down by the orcs until either the major respite between waves or by the player with special equipment.
 The player can also fight directly using weapons from their Spellbook, including magical abilities that consume mana.
 The player must watch their health; if they lose their health or fall off a level, they will respawn immediately but lose a number of Rift points.
 Players can heal by being near a Rift, collecting health or mana potions dropped by defeated orcs, or using special equipment.